-It is really good to know that next time we buy a squash, we can save a few chunks aside for our guinea pig.
-In the following sections, we will discuss in detail how good this veggie is for our adorable cavies.
-We will present the nutrients present in this squash, all the benefits, possible risks and also, you will find out some interesting facts about squash.
+In the following sections, we will discuss how good this veggie is for our adorable cavies.
+We will present the nutrients present in this squash, all the benefits, possible risks, and also, you will find out some interesting facts about squash.

-- Prevention from scurvy – vitamin C in squash will help the organism to fight off any risk of scurvy.
-This is a fatal disease which occurs when the guinea pig doesn’t get enough vitamin C. And the lovely furry guinea pig can only get this through food or supplements, and they can’t create it naturally.
-Scurvy manifests itself with a rough coat, fatigue, loss of appetite, bleedings, strange discharges, diarrhea…
+Guinea pigs can only get this through food or supplements, and they can’t create it naturally.
+Scurvy manifests itself with a rough coat, fatigue, loss of appetite, bleedings, strange discharges, diarrhea.

-- Healthy blood – the vitamin K, iron, and copper in the squash will ensure that the blood is healthy, the immunity will be kept in a good shape, and there will be less risk of anemia.
+The vitamin K, iron, and copper in the squash will ensure that the blood is healthy, the immunity will be kept in good shape, and there will be less risk of anemia.

 Nutrition Facts of Squash

-As example, we will present the nutrients in winter squash, butternut.
+As an example, we will present the nutrients in winter squash, butternut.
 For 100 g (3 oz):

-- High in carbs and moderate in protein – the squash is very rich in carbs, 11.7 g, and it has a bit of protein too, 1 g.
-The carbs usually can increase weight, but since you will feed squash to the guinea pig moderately, it isn’t a problem at all.
+- High in carbs and moderate in protein.
+The squash is very rich in carbs, 11.7 g, and it has a bit of protein too, 1 g.
+Additionally, carbs can usually increase weight, but since you will feed squash to the guinea pig moderately, it isn’t a problem.

 - Sugar – 2.2 g.
 This amount of sugar could be a bit too much for the guinea pigs, especially since this is a veggie.

 - Low in fat – 0.1g.
-We can confirm the squash isn’t fattening type of food because it has low amounts of fat.
+Squash isn’t a fattening type of food, as it has low amounts of fat.

 - Vitamin A – 213%.
-This vitamin is a strong antioxidant that keeps the health of skin, heart, kidneys, vision, lungs, and it also boosts the immunity as well.
+This vitamin is a strong antioxidant that keeps the health of the skin, heart, kidneys, vision, lungs and boosts immunity.

 - Vitamin C – 35%.
 Guinea pigs need lots of this vitamin to survive and to be healthy.
 Without it, they can get a dangerous disease called scurvy.

 - Vitamin E – 7%.
-This vitamin improves the quality of the skin, prevents some cancers, improves the eyesight, boosts the immunity, and prevents inflammation.
+This vitamin improves the quality of the skin, prevents some cancers, improves eyesight, boosts immunity, and prevents inflammation.

 - Thiamin – 7%.
 Thiamin is the B1 vitamin.
 This vitamin creates a better electrolyte flow to all muscles and nerves.

 - Riboflavin – 1%.
-Also known as vitamin B2; it converts foods into energy, and it makes a better oxygen flow through the body.
+It is also known as vitamin B2.
+This vitamin converts foods into energy, making a better oxygen flow through the body.

 - Niacin – 6%.
-Niacin is B3 vitamin and it can lower cholesterol, prevent heart diseases and diabetes.
-It also improves the skin elasticity.
+Niacin is a B3 vitamin, and it can lower cholesterol, prevent heart diseases and diabetes.
+It also improves skin elasticity.

 - Vitamin B6 – 8%.
-The B6 vitamin reduces stress, and helps with better sleep.
-Also, it increases the serotonin production (happiness hormone)
+The B6 vitamin reduces stress and helps with better sleep.
+Also, it increases serotonin production (happiness hormone)

 - Iron – 4%.
-Iron is a vital mineral for the organism.
-It is found in the red blood cells, and its role is to give energy, remove fatigue, and prevent from anemia.
+It is a vital mineral for the organism.
+This can be found in the red blood cells, and its role is to give energy, remove fatigue, and prevent anemia.

 - Magnesium – 8%.
 Magnesium prevents diabetes and heart problems, and it makes bones stronger.